 Most of this trail is double-wide with a compacted granite surface with the exception of some steep terrain in the middle where the trail crosses Purisima Creek.
 View accessibility details »

-Peninsula Open Space Trust (POST) acquired the Cowell family ranch in 1988 with a mission to protect the land from development.
+Purisima Creek is the site of a former Ohlone village.
+The trail runs near the bygone Ocean Shore Railroad and Purisima Ghost Town.
+In 1988 the Peninsula Open Space Trust (POST) acquired the Cowell family ranch with a mission to protect the land from development.
 The trail was built in partnership with POST, the California State Coastal Conservancy, landowners, farmers and others.
 Management of the trail passed to San Mateo County Parks on February 1, 2021.
+Learn more about Cowell-Purisma Trail History »

 - No dogs